digitaltwinconsortium/ManufacturingOntologies/README.md

 ## A Cloud-based OPC UA Certificate Store and Persisted Storage

-When running OPC UA applications on Kubernetes, their OPC UA configuration files, keys and certificates must be persisted.
+When running OPC UA applications, their OPC UA configuration files, keys and certificates must be persisted.
 While Kubernetes has the ability to persist these files in volumes, a safer place for them is the cloud, especially on single-node clusters where the volume would be lost when the node fails.
-This is why the OPC UA applications used in this solution (i.e. the UA Cloud Publisher, the NES and the simulated machines/production line stations) store their configuration files, keys and certificates in the cloud.
+This is why the OPC UA applications used in this solution (i.e. the UA Cloud Publisher, the MES and the simulated machines/production line stations) store their configuration files, keys and certificates in the cloud.
 This also has the advantage of providing a single location for mutually trusted certificates for all OPC UA applications.

 ## Production Line Simulation